MatteoWebDeveloper/googlemap-automate-map-creation/README.md

-# Generate map locations on Google map
+# CSV To Google map

 ## Problem definition
 When you have to create and keep up to date 200+ locations on a google map, it is not a fun task.
 It's repetitive, error prone and boring.